 Our return journey was on the Kuranda Scenic Railway, a historic train.
 The Scenic Railway return trip gave us beautiful views over the range as we descended the mountain.
 The journey itself is one of the world’s most scenic railway trips and the train is an engineering marvel, completed in the late 19th century.

-Unfortunately, everyone was distracted from the views by how sticky and sweaty it was inside the train – just a part of travelling in the tropics.
+Unfortunately, everyone was distracted from the views by how sticky and sweaty it was inside the train – just a part of travelling in the tropics in summer.

 When we got back to our hotel, I walked straight into the pool in my clothes – I could not wait another second to cool down!